kubernetes/enhancements/keps/sig-scheduling/785-scheduler-component-config-api/README.md

   When `v1beta2` was introduced:
   - Some plugins are disabled.
 They continue to work in `v1beta1`; if used, kube-scheduler logs a Warning.

+  When `v1beta3` gets introduced:
+  - No changes to plugins enabled by default.
+Only their weights would change.

 ### Monitoring requirements